-What is Dyslexia: 16 Basic Facts That You Should Know
+What is Dyslexia: 16+ Basic Facts That You Should Know

-2. What is dyslexia?
+What is dyslexia

 In 1975, the World Federation of Neurology used the term developmental dyslexia for the first time.
 The dyslexia definition is: “Dyslexia is a disorder that presents itself in the difficulty to learn to read, regardless of a conventional education, adequate intelligence, and sociocultural opportunities.
 It depends mainly on the cognitive alterations whose origin is often constitutional.”
 This description is still used today.
 Reading is a complex process and doesn’t only require visual representations, but it is also necessary to give meaning to the words and be able to relate them to a sentence.

 Many parents ask today what is dyslexia well the reading difficulties in children with dyslexia are caused by neural errors:

 - Structural deficiencies in linguistic processing.

-- Deficient function of working memory
+- A deficient function of working memory

 - Low processing speed levels